larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank V

 #### Spirit Familiar Transformation
-This ritual is designed to empower and shape the powers of the target’s Spirit Familiar, which in turn will help guide the target down the Path of Power of the creature they wish to emulate.
+This ritual is designed to empower and shape the powers of the target's Spirit Familiar, which in turn will help guide the target down the Path of Power of the creature they wish to emulate.
 A Spirit Familiar Transformation scroll will have a specific type of creature listed for the Transformation.
 After the Ritual has been cast, the Target will be provided a list of available Transform Abilities that they can pursue the relevant Transform Ability Ritual Scrolls for, and once those have been cast, they will gain access to those as purchasable skills, until such time as their Spirit Familiar is replaced.
 A Spirit Familiar that has been subject to a Spirit Familiar Transformation cannot receive a different Transformation.
 If an individual wishes to change their chosen Creature, they must cast a new Spirit Familiar, losing all currently unlocked Transform Abilities, and incurring the usual SP loss for changing Spirit Familiars.

 At casting, the player assigns an amount of skill points taken from the character, up to a maximum 50% of the character's total skill points.
 These skill points are deducted from the character's total skill points and placed into a skill point pool for the Spirit Familiar that may be used to purchase unlocked Transform Abilities.